okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 - It is easier to find products and services for the customers you seek to serve than it is to find customers for your products and services.
 - Stop looking for shortcuts, start insisting on a long, viable path instead.
 - People don't want what you make.
 They want what it will do for them.
 They want the way it will make them feel.
 And there aren't that many feelings to choose from.
+- People don't believe what you believe.
+People don't know what you know.
+They don't want what you want.
+Realise this and sonder.
+- Do not convince others of your work.
+Dance with them instead.

 ## Pixar 22 Rules of Storytelling